archfirst/manage-my-money-client-deprecated/README.md

 ### Testing

-- `gulp serve-specs`

-    Serves and browses to the spec runner html page and runs the unit tests in it.
-Injects any changes on the fly and re runs the tests.
-Quick and easy view of tests as an alternative to terminal via `gulp test`.

 - `gulp test`

     Runs all unit tests using karma runner, mocha, chai and sinon with phantomjs.
 Depends on vet task, for code analysis.

-- `gulp test --startServers`

-    Runs all unit tests and midway tests.
-Cranks up a second node process to run a server for the midway tests to hit a web api.

 - `gulp autotest`

     Runs a watch to run all unit tests.

-- `gulp autotest --startServers`

-    Runs a watch to run all unit tests and midway tests.
-Cranks up a second node process to run a server for the midway tests to hit a web api.

 ### Cleaning Up